May 15, 2019 A kids’ card collection: anti-smartphone edition

 Themes running through these cards:

-Warnings that smartphones result in dangerous neglect of priorities.
-The most common and recurring theme in these cards are the consequences to relationships when “smartphones” are brought into the equation.
+- Warnings that smartphones result in dangerous neglect of priorities.
+The most common and recurring theme in these cards is the consequences to relationships when “smartphones” are brought into the equation.
 The relationships almost always referenced are parent-child.

-Distraction as a danger.
+- Distraction as a danger.
 A lot of tragicomic very-bad things will happen when one is distracted by gadgetry.
-Accidents, work neglect, children thrown into the dumpster instead of the trash, it goes on and on!
+Accidents, work neglect, children thrown into the dumpster instead of the trash, etc. It goes on and on!

 - Work is just an excuse.
 There is a series of cards called “for work” in which the argument that someone needs a smartphone for work is mocked by showing terrible work mishaps when the employee is distracted by smartphones.

 - Shaming.
 Shaming, the old tool for creating social conformity, is still a very usable weapon here.
 Shaming can hardly be effective in social media societies, but in Hasidicville it works.
 I find it cruel and hard to witness.
 With the Shomrim cards, adults are called “babies” and depicted in juvenile settings with their smartphones.
 This company also recently invented a word: Smartists.
 Which I guess is supposed to be like Communist and Socialist and god-forbid Zionist — bad words.
 A Smartist is a smartphone-addicted person.

 - A message about self-control: it won’t do.
 Many of the cards depict individuals as out of control and make it clear that self-control cannot overcome the addiction.
 This is something I see recurring in Hasidic culture and that interests me a lot: the values seem to belie a belief that individual control is useless and that only external control can overcome desire.
 This is so contrasted with Americanism and our belief that the self can overcome anything (“just do it”, as Nike says).
 I see these contrasting underlying values at the heart of why Hasidim are moving in such a different direction vis a vis technology.